hocuscodus/qed-lang/_tutorial/01-tutorial.md

 permalink: /tutorial/qed-basics/
 ---

-***TL;DR The QED syntax is mostly inspired by C, except for the GUI part which looks more like a markup language (without tags).
-Here we focus on code syntax.***
+This section describes the basic syntax of the QED language to the encode business logic.

+{% capture notice-1 %}
+If you really want to jump straight to the gist of QED, you may very well skip this section.
+Just bear in mind that QED syntax is mostly inspired by C. You may come back to this section anytime for specific details.
+* If possible, you should start with [QED classes](/tutorial/classes), which are used in different scenarios compared to most mainstream languages and are a solid foundation to the UI.
+* If you can't wait to explore the UI stuff now, go [here](/tutorial/qed-ui).
+You should understand most of it but may want to further study QED classes afterwards to gain a more solid background.
+{% endcapture %}

+<div class="notice">{{ notice-1 | markdownify }}</div>

 Before detailing what makes QED different from other languages, let's first show the similarities to get ready for the GUI and other novelties with a firm ground.
 The QED syntax borrows heavily from the C syntax.
-Skip this section if you feel confident to dive straight into the new stuff; you may come back here anytime for specific details.

 The goal of this tutorial is to give you a good feel of what QED really is.
 {: .notice--success}